Aortic dissection: Prevention

 Among the recognized risk factors for aortic dissection, hypertension, abnormally high levels of lipids (such as cholesterol) in the blood, and smoking tobacco are considered preventable risk factors.

-Repair of an enlargement of the ascending aorta from an aneurysm or previously unrecognized and untreated aortic dissections is recommended when greater than 5.5 cm in size to decrease the risk of dissection.
+Repair of an enlargement of the ascending aorta from an aortic aneurysm or previously unrecognized and untreated aortic dissections is recommended when greater than 5.5 cm in size to decrease the risk of dissection.
 Repair may be recommended when greater than 4.5 cm in size if the person has one of the several connective-tissue disorders or a family history of a ruptured aorta.

 Management

 In an acute dissection, treatment choice depends on its location.
 For Stanford type A (ascending aortic) dissection, surgical management is superior to medical management.
 For uncomplicated Stanford type B (distal aortic) dissections (including abdominal aortic dissections), medical management is preferred over surgery.
-Complicated Stanford type B aortic dissections require surgical intervention after initiation of medical therapy.
+Complicated Stanford type B aortic dissections require surgical intervention after initiation of medical therapy, with endovascular stent-grafting (TEVAR) available as a less invasive alternative to surgery.
+Complications in type B aortic dissections that require TEVAR or surgical correction are aortic rupture or blood leak outside the aorta, and organ malperfusion due to the dissection blocking branch vessels from the aorta.

 The risk of death due to aortic dissection is highest in the first few hours after the dissection begins, and decreases afterward.
 Because of this, the therapeutic strategies differ for the treatment of an acute dissection compared to a chronic dissection.
 An acute dissection is one in which the individual presents within the first two weeks.
 If the individual has managed to survive this window period, their prognosis is improved.
 About 66% of all dissections present in the acute phase.
 Individuals who present two weeks after the onset of the dissection are said to have chronic aortic dissections.
 These individuals have been self-selected as survivors of the acute episode and can be treated with medical therapy as long as they are stable.